 David A. DeCenzo is the president of Coastal Carolina University, a position he has held since May 7, 2007.
 His inauguration as the second president of the University centered on elements that aptly characterize his life and leadership – tradition, integrity and excellence.

 As president, DeCenzo has implemented a comprehensive strategic planning process, assured fiscal accountability through policy and practice, and promoted assessment and transparency throughout the University.
 The University's Fall 2015 enrollment of more than 10,000 students reflects a more than 26 percent increase since 2007.
 The Board of Trustees has adopted a Campus Master Plan to guide development of the University to achieve an enrollment of 12,500 students by 2020.

-During his tenure, the academic program has expanded from 39 to 67 undergraduate degree programs and seven new master's degree programs have been added.
+During his tenure, the academic program has expanded from 39 to 67 undergraduate degree programs and eight graduate degree programs have been added.
 Recent additions include the B.A. in Intelligence and National Security Studies, the B.A. in Digital Culture and Design, and the B.S. in Information Systems.
 At the graduate level, the University offers 16 master's degree programs, two educational specialist programs, and the new Ph.D. in Marine Science: Coastal and Marine Systems Science.
 Other recent additions to the graduate program include the Master of Accountancy (M.Acc.), the Master of Arts in both Liberal Studies and in Writing, and the Ed.S. in Educational Leadership and in Instructional Technology.